 Laminaria‘s frequent companion in the infralittoral fringe is the surfgrass, Phyllospadix scouleri.
-All things being equal, you won’t find it growing much higher than 0 feet mean lower low water.
-The lower tidal zone is rich in sea life and beds of Laminaria and Phyllospadix are more than just a landmark for us humans.
-They are home for several species of worms, crustaceans and mollusks, some of which get eaten by surfperch, tides and surf permitting.
+All things being equal, you won’t find it growing much higher than mean lower low water.
+The lower intertidal zone is rich in sea life and beds of Laminaria and Phyllospadix are more than just a landmark for us humans.
+They are home for countless worms, crustaceans and mollusks, some of which get eaten by surfperch, tides and surf permitting.

 Kozloff, E. N. 1993.
 Seashore Life of the Northern Pacific Coast.
 3rd ed.
 University of Washington Press.

 Light, S. F., 2007.
 The Light & Smith Manual: Intertidal Invertebrates from Central California to Oregon.
 4th ed., edited by J. T. Carlton.
 University of California Press.